 1) HONESTY CREATES THE FANTASY: It was Doug’s inherent honesty, his way of relating to his audience, that made the fantasy take form.
 His presentation was to say, basically, “Follow me,” and that only worked because the audience was willing to follow him, knowing that they would be in good hands.
 Magicians tend to emphasize the “deception” in their art, the elements that allow them to be dishonest.
 But the real art is in the truth-telling, the elements which allow the audience to be comfortable, and the elements which allow the performer to shine in a genuine way.

-2) DIFFICULT CREATES THE BEAUTIFUL: As Doug used to explain the process of learning magic, “The difficult must become habit, the habit must become easy; the was must become beautiful.”
+2) DIFFICULT CREATES THE BEAUTIFUL: As Doug used to explain the process of learning magic, “The difficult must become habit, the habit must become easy; the easy must become beautiful.
+That’s when it looks like magic.”
 Part of the process, of course, was to deny the difficulty by instinctively moving past it.
 He wasn’t afraid of hard work, or to committing the people around him to hard work.
 Once he committed to a good idea, he didn’t often settle for the easy solution. but we knew that he envisioned the beautiful results.

 3) PERSONALITY CREATES THE MAGIC: In his review of “Merlin,” Frank Rich of The New York Times wrote, “Doug Henning believes in his magic and makes us true believers, too.
 He is beyond compare as an illusionist.”
 There are illusions, very good illusions, that have been performed by Doug Henning, David Copperfield, Siegfried and Roy and other popular magicians; in the hands to each of these magicians they created distinctly different, magical effects.
 It’s the personality of the performer who suggests and interprets the magic for the audience; it is the personality that defines it.
 Doug’s presentation was, basically, “Follow me,” and audiences were ready to follow him.